 Jobs Supported by Exports for the United States and other research publications

 This file contains estimates of the labor embodied in exports from the United States to destinations around the globe.
 The estimates are derived from national level estimates using export data originally published by the United States Census Bureau and the Bureau of Economic Analysis.
-The estimates cover the period from1999 to 2019.
+The estimates cover the period from 1999 to 2021.

 An explanation of the methodology used for the jobs supported by exports calculations.

 Analysis of newly released data from the Organization for Economic Cooperation and Development (OECD) on the source of value added in bilateral imports shows that the share of U.S.-produced content in manufactured imports from Mexico and Canada has eroded significantly since the mid-1990’s.
 The share of U.S.-produced content in manufactured goods imported by the United States from Mexico was 16 percent in 2011, down from 26 percent in 1995, the first year for which the data are available.
 The same holds true with Canada: the share of U.S. content in imports from Canada fell from 21 percent in 1995 to 15 percent in 2011.